Snakeroom/Research/README.md

 ## Structure

 Each top-level directory represents a year in Reddit history, and all subdirectories represent events occurring that year.
+Events that take place over multiple years are included in the year directory that they first started in.
 Event directories contain Markdown files with research and other historical information for that event.